masnagam/brainfuck-jack/README.md

 sh /path/to/tools/VMEmulator.sh
 ```

-Then open the folder containing the compiled VM files.
+Then open the `Brainfuck` folder containing the compiled VM files.

 The tools can be downloaded from the official website of [nand2tetris] project.

-If you want to execute another Brainf*ck source code, change values of the
+If you want to execute another Brainfuck source code, change values of the
 following variables in `Main.jack`, and recompile the source files:

 * `code`